 That said, if you don’t have the patience to spend time separating all the lean pork from fattier pork, and wanted to just grind it all through 3/16″ (4.5 mm) plate, I’d say go for it.
 There isn’t that much of a difference between the 4.5 mm and the 6 mm plates.
 Just remember to trim off all the extra fat and the sinews.

 It’s easy to over-smoke this sausage due to it’s size and the use of thin sheep casings.
 I once smoked it for 4 hours, got a beautiful color, but the sausage had an almost overwhelming smoky smell.
 The original recipe calls for 1 hour of smoking.
 I’ve done 1 to 2 hours of smoking and consider those acceptable.
 So, which is it?
-One hour if you smoke with heavy smoke, 2 hours if smoking with thin smoke.
+One hour in the smokehouse or a smoker if you smoke with heavy smoke, 2 hours if smoking with thin smoke.
 Use your judgement.

 As far as wood goes, oak, hickory or alder wood are all fine for this sausage.
 My favorite for kabanos is hickory.

 Every Polish sausage recipe ends with ‘bake for 20-30 minutes at 165F – 175F’ or something like that.
 Those timelines rarely worked for me.
 It usually takes hours, depending on sausage thickness.
 Casings will shrink and harden.
 I rarely do that any more.
 Instead, I poach.
 The results are perfectly acceptable and predictable.
 I really does take 20-30 minutes to bring internal temperature to 154F this way, stress free.

 I use a 36-qt stainless stock pot with a basket.
 It’s as effective and convenient for sausage making as it is for crawfish boils, which our family loves.
 It easily fits 10 lbs of sausage.